-All of our classes have a maximum of 7 students per teacher, and we have about 70 students in total.
+All of our classes have a maximum of 8 students per teacher, and we have about 200 students in total.

-The school is organized by a group of parents, with one family in particular leading the school.
+The school is organized by a group of parents, with one family, in particular, leading the school.
 It is a type of informal education, with most students supplementing their learning at home with their parents.

 We're ready to accept you into our tight-knit community with open arms!

-Help with Eco project
+Help with Eco Projects

 Travelers will get to know a small town in the Eastern Plains region of Colombia, one of the most biodiverse regions in the world.
 Flora and fauna here are similar to the Amazon region, especially near rivers and streams.
-There is a large river 5 minutes from the school, and once a week we go to a location in the countryside with our students to teach them in another atmosphere.
+There is a large river 15 minutes from the school, and once a week we go to a location in the countryside with our students to teach them in another atmosphere.

 In your time off, we can provide you with a bicycle if you request it, and there are several exercise groups nearby that you can participate in.
-On the weekends there are some clubs you can go to if you're interested in nightlife, including a dance bar with a beautiful view overlooking a small river valley, located just 2 minutes away from the school on foot.

 There are a lot of beautiful trails near rivers and wide open spaces that you can walk or bike on.